 Review Assess Premium rules

 Assess helps you adopt predefined fairness and compliance rules that align with best practices and Equal Employment Opportunity Commission (EEOC) guidance for considering criminal records.
-These rules apply to all records.
+These rules apply to all criminal and MVR records.

 Records that searches find in the categories you select have the Eligible status.